-Business Day means a day which is not a Saturday, Sunday or a public holiday in Darwin.
+Business Day means a day which is not a Saturday, Sunday or a public holiday in Darwin, or a day in the period beginning on 25 December in a year and ending on 7 January in the following year.

 Commencement Date means the day the Regulator gives notice to the Port Operator that the Access Policy is approved pursuant to section 127(3) of the Act.